three-bedroom-apartment/TBA/src/about.md

 Interested in the failure of language, and
 contemporary materials, techlnogies, and processes etc.

+multi-discplinary
+falling apart
-multi-discplinaryfalling (failing) apart at the seams in   search for
+in search for
+the seams

 contact: tba023305@gmail.com